Officers

 Devere Dressler

 Devere Dressler is a fifth-generation rancher who has managed ranches in both California and Nevada.
-He is currently managing a family ranch in Alpine County, California along with his partner, Valerie Gordon.
-Devere is a member of the Douglas County (Nevada) Planning Commission, the Alpine County Resource Advisory Committee, and a director of the Bridgeport Valley Water Users where he initiated a water quality monitoring program in the Bridgeport Valley.
-This on-going program aims to help prove that agriculture in the valley is good for the ecosystem.
+He is currently managing a family ranch in Alpine County, California along with his wife, Valerie Gordon.
+Devere is a member of the Alpine Watershed Group, and prior to its dissolution he was a director of the Bridgeport Valley Water Users where he initiated a water quality monitoring program in the Bridgeport Valley.
+The program aimed to prove that agriculture in the valley is good for the ecosystem.
 Devere is past chairman and board member emeritus of The California Rangeland Trust and served on the board of Nevada Cattlemen’s Association.
 He has promoted rangeland conservation easements at both the local and national levels.
 Devere’s volunteer service includes 27 years with the Douglas County Fire Department as a firefighter/medic, EMS and live-burn instructor.
-He is a veteran of military service and holds a degree from the University of Nevada College of Agriculture.
+He is a veteran of military service and holds a degree from the University of Nevada, Reno, College of Agriculture.

 Harry Parsons